calemyers723/cardano-foundation/_pages/project.md

 {% include new-block-structure.html %}

 The Cardano project was initiated by a group of cryptocurrency enthusiasts, investors and entrepreneurs concentrated in Asia at the end of 2014.
-Input Output HK (IOHK) was engaged to design and implement the Cardano protocol.
+Input Output HK (IOHK) was engaged to design and implement Cardano.
 In addition, the Cardano Foundation, based in Switzerland, was created to help oversee and supervise the development of Cardano and its ecosystem, and to advocate on behalf of the users of the protocol.
 Another entity, Emurgo, based in the Isle of Man, was created to pursue for-profit activities on behalf of the ecosystem and community.
 The three entities are wholly separate in ownership and leadership.

 ### The Cardano Foundation

-The Cardano Foundation acts as a supervisory and educational body for the protocol.
+The Cardano Foundation acts as a supervisory and educational body for Cardano.
 Our mission is to:

-* Standardise, protect and promote the Cardano Protocol technology and its applications
+* Standardise, protect and promote the Cardano Protocol and its applications
 * Be a community hub offering authoritative, timely information about the technology and Cardano’s wide-ranging potential
-* Liaise and influence government and regulatory bodies, form strategic partnerships with businesses, enterprises and other open-source projects and aid the creation of formal software standards for Cardano, a crucial feature for a protocol’s long-term success and critical in adoption and government engagement
+* Liaise and influence government and regulatory bodies, form strategic partnerships with businesses, enterprises and other open source projects and aid the creation of formal software standards for Cardano, a crucial feature for its long term success and critical in adoption and government engagement

 ### IOHK

 Founded in 2015 by Charles Hoskinson and Jeremy Wood, IOHK is a world-class engineering and technology company committed to using peer-to-peer innovations to provide financial services to three billion people that don’t have them.
-The group is contracted to design, build, and maintain the Cardano platform through to 2020.
+The group is contracted to design, build, and maintain Cardano through to 2020.

 ### Emurgo